Inflectra/rapise-documentation/docs/Guide/web_self_healing.md

 The healing notification indicates that an element was found with some confidence, it is a number from zero to 100%.
 In the notification details you can find the difference between recorded and matched elements.
 You can also see the images of the recorded and found elements.
 This information is a clue to either accept found element or manually fix the test.

-The format of the match differences is:
+The format of the element locator difference report is:

 ```nohighlight
 Level: N, attribute: A, expected: V1, actual: V2